go-aah/docs/log-config.md

 Reference to [App Config](app-config.html), [Routes Config](routes-config.html), [Security Config](security-config.html).

 ## receiver
 Receiver is where the log values gets logged.
-Currently framework supports `console`, `file` and`discard` receivers.
+Currently framework supports `console` and `file` receivers.
+And you can add `Hooks` into aah logger.

 Default value is `console`.
 ```bash